IB Diploma Programme (Grades 11-12)

 - Students will be proactive in seeking assistance from their teachers and the Coordinators to meet their learning and assessment needs.

-As part of the five year program review for both the Middle Years and Diploma Programs, the Special Educational Needs Policy will be reviewed by the Curriculum Leadership Team and Special Education Faculty every two and a half years.
+As part of the five year program review for both the Middle Years and Diploma Programs, the Inclusion Policy will be reviewed by the Curriculum Leadership Team, Talented and Gifted Coordinator, and Special Education Faculty every two years.
 Appropriate amendments will be made and the updated document will be distributed to staff and posted on the school website.

 Introduction